Snuggan/pax2/documentation/pdal-raster_metrics.md

 ## Parameters

 **`dest`**
-Destination directory and file name prefix for the metric raster files, *i.e.* `mydir/prefix.tif` will generate files as `mydir/prefix.metricid.tif`.
+Destination directory and file name template for the metric raster files, *i.e.* `mydir/prefix.tif` will generate files as `mydir/prefix.metricid.tif`.

 **`resolution`**
 Size of pixels in the metric rasters.